Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

+\begin{remark} The event-triggers proposed in \cite{wang2009dist, wang2011} take the form of \eqref{eqn:event_trig_dec} with $T_i = 0$.
+Of course the parameters $w_i$ are computed in a different manner.
+Nevertheless, event-triggers of the form \eqref{eqn:event_trig_dec}, with $T_i = 0$, do not in general guarantee a positive lower bound for the inter-transmission times in the global or even the semi-global sense irrespective of whether the system is linear or nonlinear.
+This is due to the fact that, even under a weak coupling assumption, the set $\{x \in \mathbb{R}^n: x_i = 0\}$ is in general not an equilibrium set.

+In \cite{wang2011} a modified version of the event-triggers is also presented, which may be interpreted as including timers.
+However, in contrast to our proposed scheme, the timers in \cite{wang2011} enforce a maximum inter-transmission time. \end{remark}

+\begin{remark} Although at first sight our approach of explicitly enforcing a lower bound on inter-transmission times may seem similar to that of \cite{mazo2011}, there are important differences.
+The most important difference stems from the fact that in \cite{mazo2011}, the control input to the plant is always based on synchronously sampled data of the decentralized sensors.
+This allows the controller to utilize the lower threshold for inter-event times of the centralized control system, as that of \cite{tabuada2007}, to reject very closely timed requests by the sensors.

+In contrast, our proposed methodology allows the controller to rely only on asynchronously sampled data.
+Further, the event-trigger at each of the sensors utilizes a lower threshold for the inter-transmission times.
+These differences necessitate the computation of the lower thresholds for the inter-transmission times as in Lemma \ref{lem:tau_async_err} instead of as in \cite{tabuada2007}. \end{remark}

-where $T_i$ are given by \eqref{eqn:Ti}.
-This allows us to implement decentralized asynchronous event-triggering.
-The following theorem is the core result of this paper and it shows that by appropriately choosing the constants $T_i$ and $w_i$, the event triggers, \eqref{eqn:event_trig_dec}, guarantee asymptotic stability of the origin while also explicitly enforcing a positive minimum inter-sample time.
+The following theorem is the core result of this paper and it shows that by appropriately choosing the constants $T_i$ and $w_i$, the event triggers, \eqref{eqn:event_trig_dec}, guarantee asymptotic stability of the origin while also explicitly enforcing a positive lower bound for inter-sample times.